-Red Butte Garden presents a stunning display each spring of over 450,000 bulbs (to date), 230,000 of which are daffodils.
+Red Butte Garden presents a stunning display each spring of over 460,000 bulbs (as of Dec 2017), 239,000 of which are daffodils.
 Daffodils were chosen as a prominent component due to their long lifespan, wide diversity of color, size and bloom type, and dislike by wildlife such as deer and squirrels.

 The Red Butte Garden daffodil display started in 2003 in the Four Seasons Garden.
 The Four Seasons Garden, situated on a hill facing the Visitor Center, is the first thing that visitors see when they enter the Garden.
 This garden space, composed of large masses of plants best appreciated when viewed from a distance, lends itself well to a massive display of daffodils, with varieties chosen that, due to their size and color, stand out from a distance.

-The next phase in the daffodil display developed when local landscape designer, Peter Lassig, created a stunning design for the Floral Walk.
+The next phase in the daffodil display developed when local landscape designer, the late Peter Lassig, created a stunning design for the Floral Walk.